emerisly/emerisly/README.md

 ### cout<<"Hello World!";

 Hello! 🌼
-I'm Emerald Liu (Siqi), first year computer science student at Cornell University.
+I'm Emerald Liu (Siqi), second year computer science student at Cornell University.
-My Research Interests is ML and NLP.
+My Research Area of Interests is ML and NLP.

 🔴 From: Shanghai - New York